ritsec/academic21/readme.md

 # RITSEC Academic Day - ShellShock

-## Background
-What is metasploit, what is shellshock, etc.C

 ## Viewing the Website

 Open your browser and head to http://<TARGET_IP>:8080

 ## Setup
+- Open 'VMWare Workstation Pro'
+- Click on 'Kali Linux 2021' on the left side list of VMs
+- Right click again on 'Kali Linux 2021' and click 'Settings'.
+    - Select 'Network Adapter' and change it to 'Bridged'
-Click the Black Box with the "$_" to open the terminal.
+- Click the Black Box with the "$_" to open the terminal.

 ![terminal](terminal.PNG)